BYD Auto: United States

 BYD's North American headquarters were opened in Los Angeles in 2011.
 The electric bus plant in Lancaster, California became operational in 2014.
 BYD first supplied the Los Angeles Metro Bus system with buses in 2015.
+This unit was spun off as RIDE Mobility in 2023.

 In a February 2024 interview with Yahoo!
 Finance, Stella Li, the executive vice president of BYD and CEO of BYD Americas iterated that BYD is "not planning to come to the US" to sell electric passenger cars, despite planning a manufacturing plant in Mexico, citing politically motivated trade barriers against Chinese companies and the slowing rate of growth for electric car adoption in the US.
 BYD is one of the top electric bus manufacturers in North America, and has been primarily adopted by the metro transit authorities of Los Angeles and San Francisco.

 Mexico

 BYD started selling electric passenger cars in Mexico since 2023.
 The first models introduced were the Han EV sedan, Tang EV and Yuan Plus EV.
 Previously the company has presence in the country selling battery electric buses, trucks and taxis.
 Reports in February 2024 indicated that BYD is planning to build a manufacturing plant in Mexico.
 According to Stella Li, the company is not considering any northern state as it targets the local market instead of the US market.